jotron-as/CPP-Parsing-Combinators/README.md

 ```cpp
 ParserT<A> operator<< (const ParserT<A>& l, const ParserT<B>& r)
 ```
-Consider the example that parsers an integer forllowed by a space:
+Consider the example that parsers an integer followed by a space:
 ```cpp
 Parser<Int> intSpace = Integer << Char(' ');
 ```

 #### A >> B
 `A >> B` creates a parser out of the parsers `A` and `B`.
-The behaviour of the new parser is equivilent to running `A`.
+The behaviour of the new parser is equivalent to running `A`.
 If it fails, we fail.
 Else we discard the result and run parser B.
 ```cpp
 ParserT<B> operator>> (const ParserT<A>& l, const ParserT<B>& r)